abhishekrege2-hue/logistics-router/README.md

-🚛 Logistics Router - Agentic Supply Chain Orchestrator Veloq is a high-performance logistics platform designed to solve visibility gaps in enterprise-scale shipping.
+🚛 Logistics Router - Agentic Supply Chain Orchestrator It is a high-performance logistics platform designed to solve visibility gaps in enterprise-scale shipping.
 Built with a focus on speed, reliability, and AI-driven orchestration, it serves as a bridge between complex global freight and seamless last-mile delivery.

 🚀 Key Features
 AI-Enhanced Quote Engine: Simulated agentic routing that calculates the fastest and most eco-friendly paths for cargo.